-It is never too early (or late!) to inquire about getting involved in research in the Biology Department@ WWU.
+It is never too early (or late!) to inquire about getting involved in research in the Biology Department at WWU.

 Students interested in joining a research group should:

 - Find a faculty member or graduate student who is doing research that interests you.
-An easy way to do this is to check out faculty websites on the Biology Department website to get a sense for the kinds of research their groups do.
+An easy way to do this is to check out the Biology Department Faculty Directory to get a sense for the kinds of research their groups do.

 - Once you’ve decided whose group you are interested in, reach out to the faculty member directly, in person or by email!